Frequently Asked Questions

 Do B2B portals show order history from all channels?

 Without comprehensive ERP integration, a B2B portal solution typically shows only orders from the web portal.
-Some customer portal solutions, like Corevist, automatically show orders from all channels (e.g. EDI, phone, fax, email, and web).
+Some B2B portal solutions, like all editions of the Corevist Platform, automatically show orders from all channels (e.g. EDI, phone, fax, email, and web).
 In the case of Corevist, any order in SAP will display in the web portal, as long as the user has permissions to view that order.

 What is B2B online shopping?